colts70/The-Sematic-Stack/README.md

 This isn’t a new idea — this is the missing piece everyone was too restricted to implement.”

+This was designed in the late 90s, shelved, and I just re-released it.”

 DFH could have been created in 1998 its been a classified topic

 it could have been created at any point after the map existed